NewmanJustice/DeployingToAzure/README.md

 ⚠️ Treat this like a password!

 ## Step 6: GitHub Actions workflow (monorepo-aware)

+Create this file at repo root:

 ```bash
   .github/workflows/deploy.yml
 ```
-In this new file copy and paste this:
+In this new file copy and paste:

 ```yaml
 name: Deploy to Azure Web App